interactivereport/Quickomics/README.md

 5. results_long.
 The comparison results in long format.
 The columns are: UniqueID, test, Adj.P.Value, P.Value and logFC.
 UniqueID must match with UniqueID values from ProteinGeneName; test column has the comparison names, must match values ComparePairs column of MetaData; the other values are typically computed from packages like DESeq2 or limma, but the data headers must be changed to Adj.P.Value, P.Value and logFC.
 6. data_results.
 This is a summary table, it starts with UniqueID and Gene.Name columns, then the intensity (max or mean expression value from data_wide for each gene), followed by mean and SD expression values for each group, then followed by comparison data (test name added as prefix).

-The network data file can be computed from data_wide using Hmisc package.
+The network data file is computed from 'data_wide' expression matrix by using Hmisc package.
 See the example R code mentioned below.

-## R codes to prepare Rdata file from RNA-Seq results
+## Example R code to prepare R data files from RNA-Seq results
 We have provided the example input files (TPM and count matrix files, sample grouping file, comparison list file) and the R code to generate the main data and network data files.
-These files are located at demo_files/Example_RNA_Seq_data/
+These files are located at demo_files/Example_RNA_Seq_data/ directory.
+Please note that you may need to modify RNA_Seq_raw2quickomics.R to fit your input files.
 * rsem_TPM.txt The TPM matrix.
 One can also use RPKM matrix if needed.
 * rsem_expected_count.txt  The gene count matrix.
 We used RSEM counts in this case, but gene count results from other packages (like kallisto, salmon, featureCount) can be used as well.
 * grpID.txt This file lists the group information for each sample
 * comparison.txt This list lists the comparisons to perform (group 1 vs group 2 in each row).
-* RNA_Seq_raw2quickomics.R The R code to read the data, run DEG using DESeq2, and create main data file.
-Then the code will use data_wide to generate network data.
+* RNA_Seq_raw2quickomics.R The R code to read the data, run differential gene expression analysis using DESeq2, and create main and network data files.